 Here’s how this looks in Ableton Live’s Arrange view.
 The color-coding represents my 100 percent subjective and ignorant sense of where the sections fall.

-+ Learn more on Soundfly: Deepen your production and composition relationship with Ableton Live in our various courses that use the software, such as Beat Making in Ableton Live, Making Realistic MIDI Strings, Live Clicks and Backing Tracks, and Any Sound Will Do (sampling and stitching).
-Check out our full course offerings here.
++ Learn more on Soundfly: Deepen your production and composition relationship with Ableton Live in our various courses that use the software, such as Beat Making in Ableton Live, Making Realistic MIDI Strings, Live Clicks and Backing Tracks, and Any Sound Will Do.

 The MIDI version is richly informative.
 There are long passages where there’s almost no rhythmic correspondence between the notes as written (and as “performed” in the MIDI) and the way that humans perform them.
 People are playing the same notes in the same order, but have pretty much thrown Bach’s written rhythms out the window.
 But the MIDI isn’t a very satisfying listening experience.